Moshe Mano

 He holds 50% of Crown Shipping company.

-The companies in the Mano Holdings Group are rated among the 100 largest companies in Israel for Service & Trade category.
+The companies in the Mano Holdings Group are rated among the 100 largest companies in Israel for the Service & Trade category.

 Mano is the founder of the first local radio station in Israel.

-He has been an honorary consul of the Russian Federation since 1995 and was also an active collaborator during the 1990s Post-Soviet aliyah (1991-2000).
+He is an honorary citizen of Haifa.

+and was also an active collaborator during the 1990s Post-Soviet aliyah (1991-2000).

 Biography

 In 1932, at the height of the Fifth Aliyah (1929-1939), Moshe Mano's father, Mordechai Mano, emigrated with his parents from Thessaloniki, Greece to what is now Israel, along with other Greek workers who contributed to the construction of the Port of Haifa.
-Abba Hushi, who was head of the Workers’ Council in Haifa at the time, traveled to Thessaloniki in order to persuade Jewish workers to make Aliyah.
+Abba Hushi, who was head of the Workers’ Council in Haifa at the time, traveled to Thessaloniki to persuade Jewish workers to make Aliyah.
 Among the 100 families that agreed to relocate were members of the Mano family including Mordechai, who was only 12 years old at the time.
 This relocation allowed the families to escape the Holocaust, during which the Jews in Thessaloniki were persecuted and killed.

-Mordechai Mano raised a family in Israel and is now considered as one of the pioneers in the maritime transportation field, having founded Mano Maritime enterprises in 1945.
-He died in 1969, when his son Moshe was only 14 years old.
+Mordechai Mano raised a family in Israel and is now considered one of the pioneers in the maritime transportation field, having founded Mano Maritime Enterprises in 1945.
+He died in 1969 when his son Moshe was only 14 years old.

-Moshe Mano, the youngest son of Mordechai Mano, was born in Haifa in 1955 and has lived there ever since.
+Moshe Mano, the youngest son of Esther and Mordechai Mano, was born in Haifa in 1955 and has lived there ever since.
 He did his military service in the Israeli Air Force.
-He is married to Iris Mano, who is responsible for the Mano Group's Tourism division.
+He is married to Iris Mano, responsible for the Mano Group's Tourism division.

 His son Moran also works in the family business in the maritime transport field, and another son, Liran, participates in the real estate and entrepreneurship of the Mano Group.

+His daughter Sivan is a writer and an educator.
+Moshe Mano is fluent in Hebrew and English and speaks Arabic and Spanish.

+In 2022, Moshe Mano initiated the establishment of "Mano Square" to commemorate his father Mordechai Mano, in Mount Carmel, Haifa.

-He published an autobiographical book by the name Yamim Soharim (English: Rough seas).
+He published an autobiographical book called Yamim Soharim (English: Rough seas).